-Governors and the head teacher ensure that an administration of medicines policy and procedures is in place in line with DfE guidance "Supporting pupils at school with medical conditions".
-Revised Dec 2015 (August 2017)
+Governors and the head teacher ensure that an administration of medicines policy and procedures is in pace in line with DfE guidance "Supporting pupils at school with medical conditions".

-Mana Management of Medicines in Schools and Early Years Settings Checklist Black Horse Hill Infant School Check list Yes No Details 1.
-Does the school have a written policy for administration of medicines in school?
-V Reviewed annually by Safeguarding Committee/ school website 2.
-Has the school nominated responsible trained persons to administer medicines?
-V Cerys Thompson Yvonne Costello 3.
-Is there a clear statement on the roles and responsibility of staff managing administration of medicines, and for administering and supervising the administration?
-V Location - extract issued to nominated staff 4.
-Have nominated staff received appropriate information, instruction and training on the school's policy and procedures V All staff Training Cerys Thompson 17.1.17 5.
-Does the school have procedures for managing medicines on trips and outings V Risk assessments, consent forms, etc 6.
-Has the school received a written agreement from parents for any medicines to be given to a child 1 Forms 3a (short term)or 3b (long term) 7.
-Has the school confirmed, in writing, that they agree to administer medicines V Form 4 8.
-Is there guidance for children carrying and taking their medicines themselves 1 Specify 9.
-Does the school maintain records for the administration of medicines V Form 5 10.
-D Do staff have access to the school's emergency procedures V Form 1 11.
-Is a health care plan required for individuals 1 Form 2
+Management of Medicines in Schools and Early Years Settings Checklist Black Horse Hill Infant School Checklist Yes No Details $\sqrt{}$ Give date.
+1. Does the school have a written policy for administration of medicines in school? location 2.
+Has the school nominated responsible trained List nominated persons to administer medicines? staff $\sqrt{}$ 3.
+Is there a clear statement on the roles and Location responsibility of staff managing administration of extract issued medicines, and for administering and supervising the to nominated staff administration?
+4. Have nominated staff received appropriate $\sqrt{}$ List staff, date information, instruction and training on the school's and training policy and procedures provider (parent, school nurse, other) 5.
+Does the school have procedures for managing $\sqrt{}$ Risk medicines on trips and outings assessments, consent forms. etc 6.
+Has the school received a written agreement from $\sqrt{}$ Forms 3a (short parents for any medicines to be given to a child term)or 3b (long term) Has the school confirmed, in writing, that they agree $\sqrt{}$ Form 4 7. to administer medicines Is there guidance for children carrying and taking their 8.
+N/A - children medicines themselves are not allowed to take their own medicine themselves 9.
+Does the school maintain records for the $\sqrt{}$ Form 5 administration of medicines 10. $\sqrt{}$ Do staff have access to the school's emergency Form 1 procedures 11.
+Is a health care plan required for individuals Form 2